UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw3-scheme.md

 and do a git clone of your repository.
 Make sure to `get commit -a` and `git push` frequently!

-The create the executable μScheme interpreter, do the following in a clone of your assignment repository.
+To create the executable μScheme interpreter, do the following in a clone of your assignment repository.
 ```
     cd build-prove-compare/bare/uscheme